matthew-ia/cayo/devlog.md

 or if it's an object defined in script, just find it by any instance of '.cayo.svelte' and replace it with the relative-to-root path.
 The getRelativeToRootPath logic can be extracted into a helper, but the walking has to be done individually, because we'll be looking for different AST types.
 Prob just Text in scriptPreprocessor and then what we already had in markupPreprocessor

+---

+Decided to simply change the requirements of the src prop to be that it has to be relative to your components dir.
+Bam, all the problems solved, and no path math required.